JoshSmithXRM/PowerPlatform-ConnectionReferences-BestPractices/README.md

 # Export analysis to CSV
 dotnet run -- analyze --solution "MyCloudFlows" --format csv --output "flow-analysis.csv"

-# Test what would be created (no changes made)
+# Test what would be created (only processes providers in ProviderMappings)
 dotnet run -- process --solution "MyCloudFlows" --dry-run

-# Actually create and update everything
+# Actually create and update everything (only for configured providers)
 dotnet run -- process --solution "MyCloudFlows"

 # Generate deployment settings for ALM